cosmonaut-nz/cosmonaut-code/README.md

 review type is:

-1. full review
+1. "general" = full review - (default)
-2. security review only
+2. "security" = security review only
-3. mock run, not using LLM for code review
+3. "stats" = mock run, not using LLM for code review

 output types are:

 1. `html`
-2. `json`
+2. `json` - (default)

 ```json